JASWANTHMEKA/AI-TRAFFIC-LIGHT/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request with any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements

 - YOLO (You Only Look Once) by Joseph Redmon and Ali Farhadi.
 - Streamlit for providing a simple way to create web interfaces.

----

-This README provides a comprehensive overview of the project, including installation instructions, usage guidelines, and details about the system's functionality.
-Feel free to customize it further to match your project's specifics.